 Honestly, I debated putting this up there because they still do dolphin shows with tricks (and such) for entertainment… but Miami Seaquarium was such an inspiration to me when I was a kid that I decided to add it anyway.

-This a great compromise if you’re trying to convince the family to avoid the more touristy mayhem of Orlando.
+This is a great compromise if you’re trying to convince the family especially kids to avoid the more touristy mayhem of Orlando.

-The Miami Seaquarium is fun for all ages, as it gives an intimate and educational look at the vast sea life surrounding South Florida and beyond.
+The Miami Seaquarium – Fish Zoo is fun not only for kids but for all ages, as it gives an intimate and educational look at the vast sea life surrounding South Florida and beyond.

 They offer touch-pools for the young ones, or you can opt to swim with a dolphin!